qifun/sbt-haxe-test-interface/README.md

 ### method 1:

   Use the `--tests` flag to select the unit tests you need to test.
-For example, just add the following lines to your project's `build.sbt`:
+For example, just edit the following lines and then add it to your project's `build.sbt`:

     testOptions += Tests.Argument(com.qifun.sbtHaxe.HaxePlugin.HaxeUnit, "--tests=<<Your Unit Test Class Name Regex>>")